Paras-245/training/docs/mastering-plone/features.md

 ## URL management

-Plone has an integrated mechanism to remember URLs that where modified.
+Plone has an integrated mechanism to remember URLs that were modified.
 A moved page is still available via the former URL.

 Additional to this behavior, a page can be explicitly made available under further URLs.